hanqe8/stratis-healthcare-op-dashboard/README.md

 - No clinical diagnosis or treatment recommendation.
 - LocalStorage is suitable for MVP use but not enterprise-grade persistence.
 - Operating recommendations are deterministic and simplified for portfolio demonstration.
+- Client-side PDF export may have formatting limitations compared with server-rendered reports.

 ---

-## Repository Status
+## Repository status

 This is an MVP-stage product build.

-The current priority is to improve:
+The current priority is to strengthen test coverage, accessibility, persistence robustness, sample-data realism, and portfolio case-study integration.

-- UI polish;
-- screenshot coverage;
-- README presentation;
-- test coverage;
-- accessibility;
-- persistence robustness;
-- sample data realism;
-- Product Labs integration.

 ---

 ## License

 Add a license before broader public use.
-MIT is a reasonable default for an open portfolio project unless you want stronger restrictions.
+MIT is a reasonable default for an open portfolio project unless stronger restrictions are preferred.